rycus86/podlike/docs/Templates.md

 When rendering the templates, the following variables are available to them:

-- `Service`: the Swarm service definition as the [Docker cli package](TODO github.com/docker/cli/cli/compose/types/types.go) defines it
+- `Service`: the Swarm service definition as the [Docker cli package](https://github.com/docker/cli/blob/master/cli/compose/types/types.go) has it
 - `Args`: the merged *map* of the service arguments, with the global `args` added in as described above

-There are also additional template functions available, on top of the [built-in ones](TODO):
+There are also additional template functions available, on top of the [built-in ones](https://golang.org/pkg/text/template/#hdr-Functions):

 - `yaml <obj>`: returns the YAML string representation of an object
 - `indent <num> <str>`: indents every line of `<str>` by `<num>` spaces
 - `empty <obj>`: returns *true* if the array/slice/map is empty
-- `nonEmpty <obj>`: returns *true* if the array/slice/map is not empty
+- `notEmpty <obj>`: returns *true* if the array/slice/map is not empty
 - `contains <s> <t>`: returns *true* if `<t>` contains `<s>`
 - `startsWith <s> <t>`: return *true* if `<t>` starts with `<s>`
 - `replace <old> <new> <n> <s>`: replaces `<old>` with `<new>` `<n>` times in `<s>`